Top-Rated Tourist Attractions in Toulouse

 The Hôtel de Bernuy was built in 1509-1534 by a Spanish merchant of that name, with a beautiful courtyard in early Renaissance style.

 Notre Dame de la Daurade

-In Toulouse, a little way east of the Pont-Neuf, in Rue de Metz, is the Hôtel d'Assézat, the most elegant of the city's burghers' houses, built by Nicolas Bachelier in 1555-1557 for the Capitoul d'Assézat, with a beautiful courtyard.
+A little way east of the Pont-Neuf, in Rue de Metz, is the Hôtel d'Assézat, the most elegant of the city's burghers' houses, built by Nicolas Bachelier in 1555-1557 for the Capitoul d'Assézat, with a beautiful courtyard.

 Cathedral of St Etienne

 Near the east end of the Rue de Metz, in a spacious square, is the Cathedral of St Etienne, dominated by its massive tower.
 Its irregular plan is the result of the long period over which it was constructed (11th-17th C.).
 The 13th C. rose window in the west front is similar to the one in Notre-Dame in Paris.
 When it was built at the end of the 12th C. the three-aisled nave, in northern French Gothic style, was the widest vaulted structure of the kind in Europe, with a span of 19 m/62ft.
 The windows date from the 14th-17th centuries, the choir-stalls from 1611, the numerous tapestries from the 16th-18th centuries.

 The Musée des Augustins, housed in a former Augustinian monastery, including the chapterhouse and the cloisters (14th and 17th C.), has a large collection of sculpture, with fine examples of Early Christian sarcophagi and medieval sculpture, and of pictures.